Biconed graphs, weighted forests, and h-vectors of matroid complexes

 In this paper we study $h$-vectors of biconed graphs.
 By definition a \emph{biconed graph} $\G$ has a pair of vertices $0$ and $\ol{0}$ such that every vertex in $\G$ is adjacent to one of $0$ or $\ol{0}$ (or both).
 Loops and some, but not all, parallel edges are admissible (see Definition \ref{biconing} for a precise statement, and in particular the meaning of $A$ and $B$).
 The class of biconed graphs includes coned graphs, complete multipartite graphs, and Ferrers graphs.

 In the concluding section of \cite{KookLee2018} the authors suggest biconed graphs as a class of graphs for which their `edge-rooted forests' may naturally generalize.
-In this paper we confirm this, showing that the set of completely passive spanning trees of a biconed graph $\G$ is in correspondence with the collection of maximal `2-edge-rooted forests' of $G^{A,B}_{\text{red}}$, a certain `reduced' subgraph of $\G$.
+In this paper we confirm this, showing that the set of completely passive spanning trees of a biconed graph $\G$ is in correspondence with the collection of maximal `2-weighted forests' of $G^{A,B}_{\text{red}}$, a certain `reduced' subgraph of $\G$.

-Furthermore, we show that by allowing for partially rooted forests this construction gives rise to a notion of `degree' (in terms of the number of edge roots), in such a way that that the number of internally active edges in a spanning tree of $\G$ is given by the degree in the corresponding partially 2-edge-rooted forest.
+Furthermore, we show that by allowing for partially weighted forests, this construction gives rise to a notion of `degree' (in terms of the number of edge roots) in such a way that that the number of internally passive edges in a spanning tree of $\G$ is given by the degree in the corresponding partially 2-weighted forest.
 Our main results can be summarized as follows.
 We refer to later sections for technical definitions.